pytorch/rfcs/RFC-0028_PyTorch-DirectML.md

 - Qualcomm Adreno 680

 ## Documentation
-Currently, we have documentation pages for Windows and WSL here.
+Currently, we have documentation pages for Windows and WSL here (https://docs.microsoft.com/en-us/windows/ai/directml/gpu-pytorch-windows).
 We would like to have a documentation page on pytorch.org similar to the XLA page.

 ## Release Plan
 The PyTorch+DirectML backend will be distributed as torch_directml, a single python package on PyPI.